German yields dip on Fed rate hike doubts, Greek worries

 "I had 10 percent of my portfolio in peripheral debt and I'm closing half the position at the moment, because I am really concerned about what Greece is doing," said Guido Barthels, CIO at Ethenea.

-Greek 10-year yields hit a 1-1/2-year high of 11.39 percent, before retreating to 10.59 percent.
-Market participants pointed to small orders in illiquid trade and comments from European parliament speaker Martin Schultz saying he welcomed signs that the new government was prepared to seek a joint solution in its drive to renegotiate its bailout agreement.

-But its short-term yields rose to their highest levels since those bonds were issued last year.
-Three-year yields were up 430 bps at 17.39 percent, while five-year yields were up 102 bps at 13.80 percent.
+Greek 10-year yields hit a 1-1/2-year high of 11.39 percent, before retreating.
+The three-year equivalents went above 15 percent and the five-year yields above 14 percent levels not seen since the 2012 debt restructuring.
+Short-term yields were up 100-200 basis points.

-Prime Minister Alexis Tsipras' pledge to stick to anti-austerity pledges has stoked fears he will scrap Greece's bailout deal and renegotiate its massive debts despite warnings from its main lenders, the European Union and International Monetary Fund.
+Prime Minister Alexis Tsipras' vow to stick to anti-austerity pledges has led to fears he will scrap Greece's bailout deal and renegotiate its massive debts despite warnings from its main lenders, the European Union and International Monetary Fund.

 ECB board member Benoit Coeure, who has already said the bank would not take part in any debt cut for Greece, said on Thursday that it must continue to abide by the rules of the game.